-While we do not foresee any major issues in renewing these tenancies, we may be subject to new terms and conditions imposed by the mall operators/owners on these tenancies.
-We may also face interruptions to our business operations if we are unable to renew our tenancies in a timely manner.
+Prime and competitive outlet locations are also subject to significantly higher rental rates.
+While the Group does not foresee any major issues in renewing these tenancies, it may be subject to new terms and conditions imposed by the mall operators/owners on these tenancies.
+The Group may also face interruptions to its business operations if it is unable to renew its tenancies in a timely manner.

-• Continued engagement with mall management to maintain good relations and strengthen the favourability of the terms of agreement of our lease.
+Continued engagement with mall management to maintain good relations and strengthen the favourability of the terms of agreement of KHJ's lease.